This set of Advanced Energy Management Questions and Answers focuses on “Food Resources”.

 b) Chemical fertilization

 c) GM crop

 Explanation: BT cotton is an example of GM crop.
 BT cotton which is a GM crop was developed to insect resistant by the introduction of a new gene.
 GM are well known as genetically modified crops.
-Many opposition raised against BT crops due to customs issues.
+Many oppositions raised against BT crops due to customs issues.

-11. State true or false.
-Processed food is good for health.
+11. Processed food is good for health.

 Explanation: Processes food is not good for health.
 It caused high blood pressure and increase the chance of type 2 diabetes.
 The term processed food includes any food that has been purposely changed in some way prior to consumption.
 It includes canned, frozen, packaged foods.